-100. Canada asked what progress Norway had achieved since 2009 in generating data on manifestations of racial discrimination and the position of minority groups in order to identify patterns of direct and indirect discrimination.
+100. Canada asked what progress Norway had achieved since 2009 in generating data on manifestations of racial discrimination and the situation of minority groups in order to identify patterns of direct and indirect discrimination.

-101. Chile noted that human rights had been strengthened through recent amendments to Norway's Constitution.
-It noted that the country had the capacity to renew its efforts to tackle domestic violence, promote equality of opportunity and combat all forms of discrimination.
+101. Chile noted that human rights had been strengthened through recent amendments to the Norwegian Constitution and that the country had the capacity to renew its efforts to tackle domestic violence, promote equality of opportunity and combat all forms of discrimination.